lumusitech/backend-nest-reports-guides/README.md

 ---

-Third section. we Build a comprehensive purchase receipt based on a series of master-detail tables.
+Third section.
+We'll Build a comprehensive purchase receipt based on a series of master-detail tables.
 We're going the extra mile to make this detail section as complex and true-to-life as possible.

 Specifically, we'll cover: